heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

-There is obviously no content here; no point of view, just a way of viewing.
+There is no obvious content here, no point of view, just a way of viewing.